 - Community: Is there a right to healthcare?
-If so, what is the best way to secure that right? - Local, State or Federal Government: Are individuals or the government better equipped to make healthcare decisions? - Business: How would businesses differ if employers did not offer healthcare coverage?
+If so, what is the best way to secure that right? - Government: Are individuals or the government better equipped to make healthcare decisions? - Business: How would businesses differ if employers did not offer healthcare coverage?